TITLE: Groundskeeper III

 Position requires shoveling of heavy materials and the use of equipment such as mowers, chain saws, pruners, snow and leaf blowers, sprayers, tractors and edgers.
 Strength and agility, and extended standing and heavy lifting are required.

 High school diploma or equivalent; one year of formal training or education in landscaping/horticulture; three years of work experience in all aspects of landscaping including equipment operation such as riding mowers, tractors, and snow removal equipment.
 Work experience may substitute for formal training or education on a year-for-year basis.
 Demonstrated experience directing and coordinating the work of others, basic computer and good record keeping skills.
-Must possess a valid public pesticide applicator license and forklift certification.
+Must possess or be able to obtain a valid pesticide apprentice license, and forklift certification within nine months of employment. .
 Must be able to obtain certificates for first aid/CPR within six months of employment.
 Must be able to use a respirator when required.

 Must have valid drivers license to operate a motor vehicle in the state of Oregon and possess an acceptable driving record.